spxcem1/networking_stuff/smb_practical/iphone_to_linux/README.md

 I don't know about you but my iOS is a bit dated 😅 but not that old.
 I'm using an iphone 8 which is running iOS 16.7.10, oh come on there couldn't be that much that has changed right?😐
 But I'm sure regardless of your iOS version ( as long as it's >= to mine ) would work for this tutorial, hopefully.

-1. Open Settings on your iphone ( this thing ⬇️ )
+1. Open <b>Files</b>> on your iphone ( this thing ⬇️ )

         ![icon-files-download-28](https://github.com/user-attachments/assets/a5149f94-67c5-47d5-9f8a-7126e6ca4daa)

-2. Now I'll be using screenshots to illustrate what to do from here on out ( and a little bit of explanation ). <b>Files</b> allows us to connect to a server on the same network.
+2. Now I'll be using screenshots to illustrate what to do from here on out ( and a little bit of explanation ). <b>Files</b> is the default file manager for iOS but it has a feature that allows us to connect to a server on the same network.
 Opening <b>Files</b> for the first time should look something like the pic below.

         ![pic11](https://github.com/user-attachments/assets/cdad96cb-9517-436b-b58e-7cc11a940112)

-3. Now tap on the three dots at the upper left corner of the screen and select <b>Connect to Server</b>
+3. Now tap on the three dots at the upper right corner of the screen and select <b>Connect to Server</b>